rwaldron/tc39-notes/es8/2017-03/mar-22.md

 DE: There was a subproblem:  it coud lbe confusing if ou have a property declaration goes onto the instance and a method declaration goes on the prototype.
 We could solve just that subproblem without introducing this entire matrix by adding the "own" keyword.
 We could do that along the way to adding private methods.
 The thing that's good about having public/private support explicitly rather than using lexical methods is that you don't have to change call sites (e.g., by passing "this") in order to change visibility.

-YK: There's a general point I want to make about if this is even an ok proposal is this an OK time for that
+YK: There's a general point I want to make about if this is even an ok proposal is this an OK time for that?

-Multiple: No
+Multiple: No.

 MM: This proposal cross-cuts a lot of existing proposals and the whole process architecture does not accomodate that.
 I think that's a bug.
 We all know as language designers is that we need to be raising cross-cutting concerns and have a way of dealing with issues that cross-cut.
-I'm going to leave those procedural issues to AWB
+I'm going to leave those procedural issues to AWB.

 DE: Alan has raised this before but the cross-cutting discussions have been happening the whole time among the champions of decorators and public state and private state.

 MM: Ther's been discusion of cross cutting concerns, but there hasn't been a proposal on the table whose effect is to have cross cutting impact on proposla that are e.g., farther ahead of them.

 AK: Let me resttate from Dan's perspective.
-The fact that this comes as a seprate proposal instead of part of what's being done from those other proposals which seems like a change in process from what's already been happening with the other proposals
+The fact that this comes as a seprate proposal instead of part of what's being done from those other proposals which seems like a change in process from what's already been happening with the other proposals.

 MM: There are multiple proposals that this effects.
 We could merge with them, but it's more than just private, it's also the public proposal as well.
 Decorators, etc.